dacanizares/ReactJS-Redux-Examples/todo-app/README.md

 > Based on [Redux Official examples](https://redux.js.org/basics/basic-tutorial) and [egg.io Course by Dan Abramov](https://egghead.io/lessons/react-redux-react-todo-list-example-adding-a-todo).
-I made minor changes to the code to suite my programming style. ;)
+I made minor changes to the code to suite my programming style.
+I've also refactored *AddTodo* to be a container without presentational responsibilities. ;)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).